This page provides information for students about Covid-19 testing, reporting and self-isolation arrangements at Oxford Brookes.

 You will need to scan the NHS QR codes via the NHS test and trace app.
-For the OBU QR code system, all you need to do is open the ‘camera’ on your phone and the QR code will be scanned automatically.
+For the Oxford Brookes QR code system, all you need to do is open the ‘camera’ on your phone and the QR code will be scanned automatically.
 However, where this doesn’t work, you may need to download a QR code reader.
 There are a range of free applications available that provide a QR code reader.

 What if I am unable to scan the QR code for the Oxford Brookes test and trace system?

 There is a short URL underneath the QR code.
-Please type that in to your phone and you will be linked to the google form to fill out your details.
+Please type that in to your phone and you will be linked to the Google Form to fill out your details.